crownstone/bluenet/docs/PROTOCOL.md

 ## <a name="crownstone_service"></a>Crownstone service

-The crownstone service has UUID 24f00000-7d10-4805-bfc1-7663a01c3bff and provides all the functionality of the Crownstone through the following services
+The crownstone service has UUID 24f00000-7d10-4805-bfc1-7663a01c3bff and provides all the functionality of the Crownstone through the following characteristics:

 Characteristic | UUID | Date type | Description | A | U | G
 --- | --- | --- | --- | :---: | :---: | :---: